frezixs/Final_Project/README.md

 ✓ Each team member has at least four commits from the duration of the first segment

 ## Model
+Linear Regression model is chosen to predict the housing price.
+It is recommanded to use linear regression to perform the prediction when the predicted output is continuous
+Using the Provisional Machine Learning Model, we reach an accuracy of 0.5786.
+This can be improved by adding more features of housing information.

 ## Database